NEWS IN BRIEF:

 The Keep Connected Choir

-With the unwelcome outbreak of Covid-19 has come the very welcome and heartening outbreak of online singing.
-Set up in March 2020, to help us stay connected during the time when we can’t meet and sing together in person, this is a warm, welcoming group, with members of the North Watford Community Choir and SOAS Choir that Judith led for many years, and a growing number of friends from far and near.
-You’re so welcome to join us, and geography is of course no object!
-All are invited, so please do come along to our Facebook Page or drop a message to the contact page to find out more.
+With the unwelcome outbreak of Covid-19 came the very welcome and heartening outbreak of online singing.
+Set up in March 2020, to help us stay connected during the time when we couldn’t meet and sing together in person, this group ran regularly until March 2022 and will probably re-emerge, Brigadoon-like from time to time.
+There’s an in-person singing day planned for Sunday 31st July, to which all are invited.
+Details will be shared once confirmed and meanwhile please feel free to visit our Facebook Page or drop a message to the contact page to find out more.

 Singing for the Mind